 Brackish Florida Waters.

 When the wind whips up I love the brackish waters from Snook Haven to the canals of Ft.
 Myers and down through the vast stretches of the Glades and across Alligator Alley for that is where one can find an abundance of super fish!
 Yaking the brackish waters of our canals, streams and rivers will pit you up against some hefty critters on the rod, fly and gators in your eye.
 Caution should be taken when angling these waters in late winter to early spring for gators are on the prowl for a mate.
 They can be extremely aggressive and that yak you’re in only is of a different color, get my drift?
 Stay away or make noise when approaching basking reptiles.
-Otherwise, happy hunting for the first fishes on our list The Tiger Fish and a Super Fish it is too.
+Otherwise, happy hunting for the first fishes on our list The Tiger Fish and a Super Fish it is too.“FISH ON!”

 Capt.
 Gary Anderson